CapricornoG/Olivo/README.md

 ## Colours

-I use [Coolors](<https://coolors.co/>) for the selection of the color scheme, and a classic orange for some over.
+I use [Coolors](<https://coolors.co/>) for the selection of the colour scheme, and a classic orange for some over.

 *  --light-green: #606C38;
 *   --dark-green: #283618;